The Audio Mixer Module

 Set all controls on the channel strip to their default values.

 Enables you to change the channel strip's bottom caption.

 Removes the channel strip.

-This option is available when right clicking the Monitor channel strip.
+This option is only available when right clicking the Monitor channel strip.
 Select the external audio device that will be used to monitor audio, typically this will have monitor speakers or headphones connected.

 Add Channel Strip

 Adds a new channel strip for the selected input.
 Audio can come from internal Modules and external Audio Devices.

 Appearance > Gain